Create-In-Locomotion/Create-Escalated/README.md

 ## Features
 - Access to Create and all of its dependencies on both loaders
 - Automatic build workflow with GitHub Actions
-- Developer QOL: Mod Menu, LazyDFU, recipe viewers
+- Developer QOL: Mod Menu, recipe viewers

 ## Use
 Ready to get started?
 First you'll want to create a new repository using this template.
 You can do it